reivelrei/Mnemos/README.md

 # Mnemos

-A powerful and intelligent flashcard application built with Django to enhance learning through smart algorithms and AI-assisted flashcard creation.
+A powerful and intelligent flashcard application built with Django to enhance learning through the FSRS-4.5 spaced repetition algorithm and AI-assisted flashcard creation.

 [NEW] Demo version available here: https://mnemos.onrender.com/